BFourquin/Thousand-Suns-Saga/README.md

 or create a new one from scratch with the exemple provided in TSS.xlsx

 Modify create_new_server.py with the appropriate server name and parameters and run the script.

+In django_tss/settings.py, add your new server name in the DATABASES dictionary

 ***
 ### TRANSLATION